-Goals of Discipline/ Behavior Intervention

-The overall goal of all discipline at CHS is to instruct students in the skills necessary for effective self-discipline and to encourage students to become self-managers.
-According to ESD Policy 3000, "In order to preserve an orderly and safe learning environment, students must abide by the reasonable rules and instructions of staff.
-Corrective action shall be fairly and moderately handed out primarily to modify behavior rather than to punish students."
+Goals of Discipline The overall goal of all discipline at HAE is to instruct students in the skills necessary for effective self-discipline and to encourage students to become self-managers.
+We are a Positive Behavior Intervention Program school.
+We focus on empowering students and not being punitive in our process.
+According to EPS Policy 3000, "In order to preserve an orderly and safe learning environment, students must abide by the reasonable rules and instructions of staff.